-You need to be able to shake the jar now and then.
+You need to shake the jar now and then.
 If the buds are sticking together when you do this, it means your weed isn’t dry enough for curing.

 Other storage options include wooden, metal, or plastic vessels.
-You can use plastic bags in a pinch, but they degrade after making contact with specific terpenes found in weed.
+You can use plastic bags in a pinch, but they degrade after contact with specific terpenes found in cannabis.
 Interestingly, some growers deliberately cure bud when it is a little wet on the outside to cause additional bacterial growth.

 Generally, it’s best to avoid this tactic as it usually produces inferior quality marijuana that is harsher on the lungs.

-Step 3 – Place Container in a Dark Place
+Step 3 – Place Containers in a Dark Place